JK-Rolling/DuinoI2C_ESP/esp8266/README.md

 * Firmware WiFi Update (FWU or OTA) with security
 * Onboard LED power
 * Worker LED brightness
-* OLED power, brightness, and reset
+* OLED/LCD power, brightness, and reset
 * ESP Restart

 *ESP01 opted `minimal` will only have FWU only*